 (3) Arbutus Point Road – 8 minute walk to short open path, easy walk to rocky shore.

 (4) Mary Ann Point – 15 minute walk on Mary Ann Rd to the cedar path on the left.
-Steep shoreline to ocean, no water access but a lovely place to watch Active Pass go by!
+Steep shoreline to ocean, no water access but a lovely place to watch ferries and sometimes Orcas go by!

-(5) Matthews Point – 10 minute walk through the forest to summit; 15 to sandy beach via steep trail.
-This is the “secret beach’ you can see from the ferry coming through Active Pass, a quiet oasis of white sand and marine life.
-Though it can be tempting to swim here, tides and currents are constantly “active” and swimming is discouraged
+(5) Matthews Point – 10 minute walk through the forest to summit; 15 minutes to a sandy beach via a steep trail.
+This is the “secret beach” you can see from the ferry coming through Active Pass – a quiet oasis of white sand and marine life.
+Though it can be tempting to swim here, tides and currents are constantly “active” and swimming is discouraged.

-(6) Bluff Park.
-Though this is a 20-minute uphill walk from Driftwood, the workout and the lookout are worth it!
-The view over Active Pass, Trincomali Channel and the Southern Gulf Islands is that ‘picture postcard’ vista.
-Trails from here lead down towards the shore, and throughout the Park.
+(6) Bluff Park – Though this is a 20-minute uphill walk from Driftwood, the workout and the lookout are worth it!
+The view over Active Pass, Trincomali Channel and the Southern Gulf Islands is that picture postcard vista.
+Trails from here lead down toward the shore, and throughout the Park.

-For more information on parks and trails visit the Galiano website below.
+For more information on parks and trails, please visit the Galiano website below.